n8n-io/n8n-docs/docs/doc2/table-extraction/advanced-settings.md

   - Settings
 ---

-In table extraction view, you will find the menu item `Settings` in the upper action bar (make sure that the training mode is activated).
+In table extraction view, you will find the menu item `Settings` in the upper action bar (make sure that "Training Mode" is activated).
 If you click on the gear icon, a window will open in which you will find the `Advanced Settings`.

 ![](/_images/doc2/advanced-settings_1.png){ loading=lazy }